What is Data Science?

 The image represents the five stages of the data science life cycle: Capture, (data acquisition, data entry, signal reception, data extraction); Maintain (data warehousing, data cleansing, data staging, data processing, data architecture); Process (data mining, clustering/classification, data modeling, data summarization); Analyze (exploratory/confirmatory, predictive analysis, regression, text mining, qualitative analysis); Communicate (data reporting, data visualization, business intelligence, decision making).

-The term “data scientist” was coined as recently as 2008 when companies realized the need for data professionals who are skilled in organizing and analyzing massive amounts of data.1 In a 2009 McKinsey&Company article, Hal Varian, Google’s chief economist and UC Berkeley professor of information sciences, business, and economics, predicted the importance of adapting to technology’s influence and reconfiguration of different industries.2
+The term “data scientist” was coined when companies first realized the need for data professionals skilled in organizing and analyzing massive amounts of data.
+Ten years after the widespread business adoption of the internet, Hal Varian, Google’s chief economist, first dean of the UC Berkeley School of Information (I School), and UC Berkeley emeritus professor of information sciences, business, and economics, predicted the importance of adapting to technology’s influence and reconfiguration of different industries.

 “The ability to take data — to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it — that’s going to be a hugely important skill in the next decades.”

-– Hal Varian, chief economist at Google and UC Berkeley professor of information sciences, business, and economics3
+– Hal Varian, chief economist at Google and UC Berkeley professor of information sciences, business, and economics1

-Effective data scientists are able to identify relevant questions, collect data from a multitude of different data sources, organize the information, translate results into solutions, and communicate their findings in a way that positively affects business decisions.
-These skills are required in almost all industries, causing skilled data scientists to be increasingly valuable to companies.
+Today, effective data scientists masterfully identify relevant questions, collect data from a multitude of different data sources, organize the information, translate results into solutions, and communicate their findings in a way that positively affects business decisions.
+These skills are now required in almost all industries, which means data scientists have become increasingly valuable to companies.

 What Does a Data Scientist Do?

-In the past decade, data scientists have become necessary assets and are present in almost all organizations.
-These professionals are well-rounded, data-driven individuals with high-level technical skills who are capable of building complex quantitative algorithms to organize and synthesize large amounts of information used to answer questions and drive strategy in their organization.
-This is coupled with the experience in communication and leadership needed to deliver tangible results to various stakeholders across an organization or business.
+Data scientists have become assets across the globe and are present in almost all organizations.
+These professionals are well-rounded, analytical individuals with high-level technical skills who can build complex quantitative algorithms to organize and synthesize large amounts of information used to answer questions and drive strategy in their organizations.
+They also have the communication and leadership experience to deliver tangible results to various stakeholders across an organization or business.

-Data scientists need to be curious and result-oriented, with exceptional industry-specific knowledge and communication skills that allow them to explain highly technical results to their non-technical counterparts.
+Data scientists are typically curious and result-oriented, with exceptional industry-specific knowledge and communication skills that allow them to explain highly technical results to their non-technical counterparts.
 They possess a strong quantitative background in statistics and linear algebra as well as programming knowledge with focuses in data warehousing, mining, and modeling to build and analyze algorithms.

-They must also be able to utilize key technical tools and skills, including:
+They also use key technical tools and skills, including:

 R